vigetlabs/blendid/README.md

+**Lots of new stuff happening in the [2.0 branch](https://github.com/greypants/gulp-starter/tree/2.0)**

-**Use Rails?** Check out http://viget.com/extend/gulp-rails-asset-pipeline
+**Use Rails?** Check out http://viget.com/extend/gulp-rails-asset-pipeline and https://github.com/vigetlabs/gulp-rails-pipeline

 gulp-starter
 ============